duckduckgo/content-scope-scripts/README.md

 ### [Injected](./injected)

-A library of features/protections that are executed within our browsers.
+A library of features/protections that are executed into webpages.

 Features have a deep integration with [privacy-configuration](https://github.com/duckduckgo/privacy-configuration), to allow dynamic enabling or disabling of features at runtime.